 To comply with California's rule, automakers will have to sell increasingly fewer internal combustion engine (ICE) and hybrid vehicles in the Sec.
 177 states (CA, CO, DE, MA, MD, NJ, NM, NY, OR, RI, VT, WA).
 Starting with MY26, which begins this fall, roughly one of every three new vehicles a dealership sells must be a ZEV, increasing by approximately 8% each model year.
 This sales mandate is for each automaker and is not based on the state's entire fleet.
 Only all-electric automakers will be able to meet this mandate.
-For context, national EV sales were 8.1% of sales in 2024.
+For context, EV sales are currently 7.8% of sales nationally.
 Even conventional hybrids, despite their lower emissions, would be banned under this rule.

 Proponents of this mandate claim that automakers can simply "buy credits" from EV manufacturers to comply.
 However, buying credits is not a viable path, as the ZEV mandate increases from 35% in MY26 to 43% in MY27 to 100% in MY35, leaving an ever-shrinking number of credits available for purchase.
 With slowing EV sales, fewer credits will be available in the later years of the rule.
-The alternative to buying credits is paying substantial penalties (\$20,000 per noncompliant vehicle) or sharply decreasing the allocation of gas-powered vehicles to the Sec.
+The alternative to buying credits is paying substantial penalties (\$20,000 per noncompliant vehicle) or sharply decreasing the allocation of gas cars to the Sec.
 177 states.

 While dealers are ready to sell and service EVs, many Americans cannot afford or conveniently charge an EV.
-The average transaction price for EVs is \$55,614 vs. \$48,641 for the average new ICE vehicle.
+The average transaction price for an EV is \$59,205 vs. \$47,462 for the average new ICE vehicle.
 This price difference, coupled with inadequate charging infrastructure (to meet demand nationwide, an estimated 1.2 million public chargers and 20 million private chargers are needed by 2030) and long charging times (most public chargers take 4-10 hours to charge) have created market impediments which make compliance with this rule impossible.